lintsai/Shedlock/README.md

 ## ShedlockWithApacheIgnite

-Use Shedlock with Embedded Apache Ignite implement the cluster scheduled
+Use Shedlock with Embedded Apache Ignite implement the cluster scheduled.

 "ignite.cluster.connect-string" in properties can implement cluster with Apache Ignite.

-use spring cache with h2 1.4.196 version can sync data in memory with different service.
+Use spring cache with h2 1.4.196 version can sync data in memory with different service.

-Note: Can't use new h2 version with ignite
+Note: Can't use new h2 version with ignite.

-use ignite cache can sync data in memory with different service.
+Use ignite cache can sync data in memory with different service.

 - Reference: